Pay Your Way Resources | College Data

 REPAYMENT PLANS ARE FLEXIBLE

 The federal government offers several loan repayment options.
-Borrowers are assigned a payment plan when they first begin repaying their loans, but they can change repayment plans at any time, free of charge.
+Borrowers are assigned a payment plan when they first begin repaying their loans, but they can change the plan at any time, free of charge.

-• The graduated plan starts out with lower payments that increase every two years.
-Payment amounts are set to enable the student to repay the loan within 10 years.
+• The graduated plan has a repayment period of 10 years, like the standard plan, but starts out with lower payments that increase every two years.

 • The extended plan sets up either a fixed or graduated payment over a period of 25 years and applies only to loan amounts above $30,000.